RU-MLDS/overfitting-viz/README.md

    is replaced by the name of the executable you downloaded.
    You may need to change the permissions on the file to make it executable (e.g., `chmod +x app`).
    You should find a guide for doing this on your operating system.

-## Running the App as a Docker Image
-### Prerequisites
-Some basic knowledge of Docker will be useful for this section.
-We assume you have installed Docker (this process differs from platform to platform).

-This approach will make editing the code less convenient, so it is recommended mostly as a quick way to play around with the program.
-Good for demos, etc.

-1. `docker pull ghcr.io/whiskeycharlie/overfitting-viz:master`
-2. `docker run --rm -p 2522:2522 overfitting-viz:master`